-Principal activities Country of registration Class of share held Proportion Lambson Limited Manufacture and sale of adhesives England Ordinary 100%
+Principal a Principal activities Country of registration Class of share held Proportion Lambson Limited Manufacture and sale of adhesives England Ordinary 100%

-The registered office of the company is: Clifford House, York Road, Wetherby, West Yorkshire, LS22 7NS.
+At 31 December 2020, the registered office of the company is: Clifford House, York Road, Wetherby, West Yorkshire, LS22 7NS.
+Refer to Note 17 for changes after the year end.